mikrono/tModLoaderWiki_kr_ko/CraftGroup.md

 # CraftGroup

+**This has been removed as of v0.8.1.
+Use the vanilla RecipeGroup instead (see ExampleMod for usage).**

 This class represents a "group" of crafting items; in other words, a list of items that can be used interchangeably in a crafting recipe.
 To add a crafting group, call Mod.AddCraftGroup in the Mod.AddCraftGroups hook.

 ## Fields